GoogleChrome/web.dev/src/site/content/en/sandbox/contributor-profile/index.md

     ```

 ## Create a profile image
-1. Edit a photo of yourself so that its dimensions are 192 px x 192 px.
-The photo should clearly show your face and upper shoulders.
+1. Select a photo of yourself that clearly shows your face and upper shoulders.
-1. Save the photo as a JPEG image in `/images/authors`.
-Use your author slug for the filename.
+1. Save two versions of the photo in `/images/authors`:
+    * yourauthorslug.jpg (96 px x 96 px)
+    * yourauthorslug@2x.jpg (192 px x 192 px)